Don't know where to start? Think about these example starter questions and a specific problem to solve.

 We ask that you do not propose something that already exists.

-The Innovation Institute is at the core of innovation and entrepreneurship at the University.
+The Innovation Institute is at the core of innovation and entrepreneurship at the University of Pittsburgh.
 They can provide a wealth of knowledge and advice as you conceptualize your project, regarding Intellectual Property (IP) and the ability to support and promote app development.
 Visit: http://www.innovation.pitt.edu/

 Yes.
 We highly encourage collaborations both internal and external to Pitt.